ant512/ReallyBadEggs/Readme.txt

 Coloured eggs drop down the screen in pairs.
 They can be rotated in clockwise and anticlockwise directions.
-The objective is to arrange eggs of the same colour so that their edges touch and connect.
+The objective is to arrange eggs of the same colour so that their edges touch and the eggs connect.
 When four or more eggs of the same colour are connected in a chain, the eggs disappear from the grid and any eggs above them drop down.
 Scores increase dramatically if:

  - More than four eggs are connected in a single chain;
  - Several chains are removed at once;